Retirement Living Hub

 Guided Meditations

-Many seniors find guided meditations incredibly helpful, especially when starting.
-These involve listening to an audio recording that leads you through the meditation process, offering instructions on where to place your attention.
-You can find numerous free guided meditations online, often tailored for stress relief, sleep, or specific emotional support.
+I found guided meditations incredibly helpful, especially when I was just starting out.
+They involve listening to an audio recording that leads you through the meditation process, offering instructions on where to place your attention.

 Walking Meditation

 If sitting still for extended periods is challenging, walking meditation offers a wonderful alternative.
 This practice involves bringing mindful attention to the act of walking.
-You focus on the sensations of your feet touching the ground, the movement of your legs, and the rhythm of your breath.

 • Slow Pace: Choose a quiet outdoor path or even a hallway in your home.
 Walk at a slower pace than usual.